Electrola: History

-After Electrola and the rest of EMI's German operations were sold to Universal Music Group (UMG) on 21 September 2012, when the European Commission (EC) gave its approval to the sale, UMG relocated the former EMI Music Germany from Cologne to Berlin later in December, with Electrola moved to Munich.
+In 2012, Electrola and the rest of EMI's German operations were sold to Universal Music Group (UMG); in December 2012, UMG relocated the former EMI Music Germany from Cologne to Berlin, while Electrola was moved to Munich.
 However, the EC compelled UMG to divest itself of EMI Classics, which operated with other European EMI assets to be divested as the Parlophone Label Group (PLG).
 In February 2013, UMG sold PLG, including EMI Classics, to Warner Music Group (WMG).
 The EC approved the deal in May, and WMG took control of EMI Classics on 1 July, ceding it to Warner Classics.

 Technical aspects

 The company name "Electrola" is derived from the electrical recording process that was used for records from 1925 and is named after an electric record player from RCA Victor.
 Electrical recording meant turning away from the funnel to the microphone, to electrical needle recording and the corresponding playback.
 The advantages of "electrical recording" were higher volume, lower noise, no "funnel sound" on the recording side, extended frequency response, less bass and excessively center-stressed ("squeaky"), so overall more natural.
 Whereas before a recording frequency range of only 600 to 2000 Hz was possible, it was now between 100 and 5000 Hz.
 The number of revolutions was set consistently at 78 / min.
 Today those recordings that were made with the funnel are called "acoustic" recordings, everything later than "electrical" recordings.
 The shellac records used were fragile, had a speed of 78 rpm and a maximum playing time of approx. 3 minutes per side for a diameter of 25 cm and 4 minutes for a 30 cm diameter.
 There were about 4 grooves with a minimum width of 0.15 mm for every 1 mm.
 There was a regular spiral from the outside in.

 In the early days, Electrola recordings were often made at the Singakademie Berlin.
 In 1927 the first electrical reproduction was possible in Germany; Electrola was already producing electrically recorded records in England from 1925, and in Germany from spring 1926.